NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Bestial Mutagen (Greater).md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

-**Activate** `pf2:1` Interact
+**Activate** `pf2:1` (manipulate)

 * * *

-Your features transform into something bestial and you take on muscle mass, but your lumbering form is clumsy.
+Your features transform into something bestial and lumbering.

 **Benefit** You gain a +3 item bonus to Athletics checks and unarmed attack rolls.
-You gain a claw unarmed attack (1d8 slashing damage) with the agile trait and a jaws unarmed attack (1d10 piercing damage).
+You gain a claw unarmed attack (3d8 slashing damage) with the agile trait and a jaws unarmed attack (3d10 piercing damage). [[Equipment/Striking|Striking]] runes don't modify the damage caused by these attacks.

-**Drawback** You take a -1 penalty to AC and a -2 penalty to Reflex saves.
+**Drawback** You take a -2 penalty to Reflex saves, Acrobatics checks, and Stealth Checks.

 **Duration** 1 hour.

 [[Equipment Effects/Effect_ Bestial Mutagen (Greater)|Effect: Bestial Mutagen (Greater)]]

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*